Darkmotion/Causality-based-event-sequence-modelling/README.md

 # Our approach
 The code for our approach is stored in [causal_nh/](causal_nh/).
+Our implementation can be installed from the setup.py file as a package.
-We divided it into two modules: grander causality and the modified Neural Hawkes model.
+The main folder is causal\_nh, which contains two main modules: granger causality and model.
+Granger causality module contains a function to estimate matrices $A$ and $W$ from the given dataset.
+An example of its usage on our synthetic data can be found in the notebooks.
+The model module contains modified versions of Neural Hawkes models.
-Examples of the code usage can be found in [notebooks/](causal_nh/notebooks/)
+The code for training and testing the model is contained in the root of causal\_nh, while the example of its usage can be found in notebooks.
+Additionally, module with utils contains useful functions for plotting and synthetic dataset generation.
+Data folder contains all possible datasets on which the model can be run, including the original Neural Hawkes datasets and our synthetic ones.
+In the folder with related implementations we store the original implementations of Neural Hawkes, on which we base our code.

 # Repo structure
 ```